ermiyasassegu/HandyListApp/README.md

 In the Side Menu.
 Profile of user, location for nearByShop, setting for darkmode and log out are listed.

 In the location nearByShop, the user location identify by adding custom static location using GPX file latitude and longtude for specific location.

+** Dependencies**
+This project uses Firebase-ios-SDK as depencecy package manager.